Our passion for Málaga

 But how did this passion for Málaga even start?Well, this is kind of a funny story, it was a long time ago, way before 2007 during times where cable TV still was a thing and streaming was unheard of, yes I am that old.
 I was zapping through tv channels and reached one of those travel agency channels, I usually went right to the next station within seconds, except I didn’t this time.
 They were presenting an offer for a holiday to a place in Andalusia or a round trip, I don’t recall where it was, at the same time presenting the region.
 I got stuck and watched the whole sales pitch as well as the short clips of that beautiful region.

 Our first trip to Andalusia

 It took some years until we finally traveled for the first time to Málaga and I also don’t recall why exactly Málaga.
-I do recall that my wife (girlfriend at that time) and I were looking at a site where they had fincas and rural houses you could stay at.
+I do recall that my ex-wife and I were looking at a site where they had fincas and rural houses you could stay at.
 We decided to go to a place called Cantueso in Periana, about 70 km from the airport in Málaga.
-We never regretted this decision and we came back to Cantueso two more times after that and still is on our list to go back to very soon.
-The webcam from Cantueso became a go-to place when we were feeling down due to the weather in Austria.
+We never regretted this decision and we came back to Cantueso two more times after that and still is on our my list to go back to very soon.
+The webcam from Cantueso became a go-to place when I was feeling down due to the weather in Austria.